 All is ready and we leave as soon as breakfast is over.
 Goodbye little Diary.
 ‘Sleep tight and wake bright,’ for I will need you when I return.

-However, while the date of the entry is 1866, the actual date for the publication of Susan Bradford Eppes’ Through Some Eventful Years was 1926, meaning that even this commonly agreed-upon earliest mention is on shakier ground than we might expect.
+However, while the date of the entry is 1866, the actual date of the diary’s publication was 1926, meaning that even this commonly agreed-upon earliest mention is on shakier ground than we might expect.

-So, we turn to the ‘tight’ of the phrase for further illumination – this tight, meaning ‘still’ or ‘snugly’, as we would recognise it from the phrase, appears in documents from the middle of the 18th Century – generally in reference to military garments or to sails – before being used as a standalone term at the turn of the 19th century in phrases such as ‘sit tight’.
+The use of ‘tight’ to mean ‘still’ or ‘snugly’, as we would recognise it from the phrase, appears in documents from the middle of the 18th Century – generally in reference to military garments or to sails – before being used as a standalone term at the turn of the 19th century in phrases such as ‘sit tight’.